BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 Although this looks fine, there are a number of potential problems:

 1. If two controllers access the same backend service there is potential for duplication of effort and code
-2. If code is shared between controllers a change in that code for one feature can have a side effect on another
+2. If code is shared between controllers, a change in that code for one feature can have a side effect on another
-3. This type of solution can result in tight coupling between business logic and the implementation of code that accesses services making change difficult to manage
+3. This type of solution can result in tight coupling between business logic and the implementation of code that accesses services, making change difficult to manage
 4. Controllers access backend services directly via AJAX calls or by creating WebSocket connections making testing difficult
-5. Depending on the MVC/MV* solution, testing may require assertions being made against the DOM which can result in unreliable and inconsistent result due to browser rendering timings
+5. Depending on the MVC/MV* solution, testing may require assertions being made against the DOM.
+This can result in unreliable and inconsistent result due to browser rendering timings

 These potential problems can be avoided with the introduction of two architectural decisions: